 When it comes to social outings during the coronavirus pandemic, health experts say the larger the function, the more dangerous.
-Because social distancing is nearly impossible at mass events, it won’t be until 2021—and possibly even 2022—until music festivals return.
+Because social distancing is nearly impossible at mass events and because singing has proven to be an easy way to spread COVID-19, it won’t be until 2021—and possibly even 2022—until major music festivals return.

 The cancellation of the South By Southwest conference in March 2020 was the first significant cancellation of the COVID-19 pandemic, but virtually every other music festival has followed suit since.
 Spring festivals, like Coachella, initially rescheduled for the fall.
 But as cases around the U.S. surged throughout the summer, any hope for a fall festival evaporated.

 Billboard is keeping track of all music festival cancelations and postponements.